 There are probably a million ways to calculate how much their partner—your new part-time flatmate—should be contributing.
 To avoid arguments, confusion or a headache each time they stay, try to keep it simple.

-At the very least, the flatmate’s partner should be pitching in towards the bills.
+If your flatmate’s partner will be staying a certain number of nights every week, ongoing, you might decide to ask them to chip in for the bills.
 Either as a flat fee per month or based on a percentage of their stay.

 This issue will usually come up once you get a bill that’s clearly higher than it used to be and you can tie it to the partner’s presence.
 It’s less likely to be well-received if you’re really just looking for an excuse to lower your rent by charging the partner to stay, so be reasonable.
 Asking a flatmate’s partner to pay rent because they’re around for some of the time isn’t likely to be well-received.